Sopubek Begaliev

 Sopubek Begaliev (Сопубек Бегалиевич Бегалиев) (March 29, 1931 - October 9, 2002) was a Soviet-era economist and politician.
 He was the founder of the Assembly of People of the Kyrgyz Republic, an organization that promotes inter-ethnic harmony, civil peace, and unanimity.
-Through his efforts, Begaliev worked to lay the foundation for a strong and peaceful society in the country.

 Life and career

 Soviet era

 Sopubek Begaliev was born in the village of Chon Tash in Chuy Province, close to the Kyrgyz capital, Frunze.
 After his graduation from Moscow’s Plekhanov Russian Academy of Economics in 1954, Begaliev started his career as an economist in Gosplan, the central economic agency of the Soviet Union, and by 1960 he had risen to the rank of Deputy Chairman.
 In 1962, he became Minister of Local Economy and in 1963, due to a restructuring of the ministry, he became Minister of Municipal Economy.
 A year later he returned to Gosplan, where he was appointed First Deputy Chairman.

 In 1968, Begaliev served as both Deputy Premier of the Kirghiz SSR and Chairman of Gosplan and would lead the agency on the economic development of the region for more than two decades.
 During his Soviet career, Begaliev was elected as a parliamentarian six times and was awarded the Order of the Red Banner of Labour three times.
 In 1979 he was awarded the title Honored Economist of the Kirghiz SSR.